 Starting music lessons can be a big undertaking.
-Here’s some things you can do to help your child get ready:
+Here are some things you can do to help your child get ready:

 1. Listen to Music Together

 Our children grow up surrounded by music.
-It’s in the movies and shows they watch, and in the video games they play.
+It’s in the movies and shows they watch and in the video games they play.
 Enrich your child’s music listening experience by intentionally choosing the kind of music you play in your home.
-Listen to your favorite popular music, but also choose some classical pieces, and other music from different cultures and time periods.
-Your public library and the internet can be great resources for sampling new music at little or no cost.
+Listen to your favorite popular music, but also choose some classical pieces and music from different cultures and time periods.
+Your public library and the internet can be great resources for sampling new music.

 2. Sing Together